3mdeb/news-and-ideas/kas.md

 ## Introduction

-If you are using the , you certainly have encountered the hassle of managing multiple [layers] and tracking their revisions.
+If you are using the [Yocto Project], you certainly have encountered the hassle of managing multiple [layers] and tracking their revisions.

 I've been using the [Yocto Project] for nearly 3 years by now and have mostly been using the tool